Arize-ai/client_python/README.md

 ### Initialize Python Client

-Initialize `arize` at the start of your sevice using your previously created Organization ID and API Key
+Initialize `arize` at the start of your sevice using your previously created API Key and Organization ID.

-> **_NOTE:_** We suggest adding the API KEY as secrets or an environment variable.
+> **_NOTE:_** We suggest adding the API key as a secret or an environment variable.

 ```python
 from arize.api import Client